awesto/django-shop/docs/reference/customer-model.rst

 Adding the Customer model to our application
 ============================================

-As almost all models in **djangoSHOP**, the Customer itself is deferrable_.
+As almost all models in **djangoSHOP**, the Customer model uses itself the :ref:`reference/deferred-models`.
 This means that the Django project is responsible for materializing that model and additionally allows the merchant to add arbitrary fields to this Customer model.
 Good choices are a phone number, a boolean to signal whether the customer shall receive newsletters, his rebate status, etc.

 The simplest way is to materialize the given convenience class in our project's ``models.py``: